From silo mentality to holism

 Preparing a city for the future is a comprehensive and expensive process.
 But the costs of not adapting can be even greater.
 Taking this view, Jeddah, a Saudi Arabian city with 3.5 million inhabitants, implemented a masterplan, designed by Ramboll, that not only had potential to save the city EUR 1-2 billion annually but also improved its water and air quality, established an effective waste management system and created green, recreational areas within the city.

-Henrik Seiding, Executive Director of Ramboll Management Consulting, emphasises that a masterplan must incorporate a variety of social offerings to attract the right people and businesses to a city.
+Henrik Stener, Director in Ramboll Management Consulting, emphasises that a masterplan must incorporate a variety of social offerings to attract the right people and businesses to a city.

 In Denmark the municipalities of Copenhagen and Frederiksberg have joined forces with Ramboll and other advisors on a plan to safeguard the Danish capital against cloudbursts and heavy rainfall.
 Some of the excess water will be retained locally for recreational areas, while cloudburst boulevards with high kerbstones will lead stormwater away efficiently and quickly.